solo-io/gloo/docs/content/guides/gloo_federation/demo.md

 ---
-title: Getting Started
+title: Quick demo
-description: Getting started with Gloo Edge Federation
+description: Run a quick demo of Gloo Federation in a local environment
 weight: 10
 ---